albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 1. `To be processed by Dept. XYZ`
 1. `Need to be rechecked by MNO`

-A box always has a label which is initially set to: `No label`.  **Note that the label cannot be blank/empty**.
+A box always has a label which is initially set to: `No label`.  **Note that the label cannot be blank or empty**.

 The label can be represented by the `String` data-type.